Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Introduction

-We say that a surface $\Sigma\subset M$ is on-center if it bounds a compact region that contains $K$.
-If $\Sigma$ bounds a compact region disjoint from $K$, it will be called outlying. \\ In pioneering work \cite{huisken1996definition}, G.~Huisken and S.-T.~Yau have shown that an end that is $C^4$-asymptotic to Schwarzschild with positive mass is foliated by stable constant mean curvature spheres.
-This foliation detects fundamental physical quantities associated with the initial data set such as the ADM mass and the ADM center of mass.
-Moreover, they have shown that the leaves of the foliation are the only stable constant mean curvature spheres of their respective mean curvature within large classes of surfaces.
+Given $r>1/2$, we define $B_r\subset M$ to be the compact domain whose boundary corresponds to $S_r(0)$ in the asymptotically flat chart.
+We say that a surface $\Sigma\subset M$ is on-center if it bounds a compact region that contains $B_1$.
+If $\Sigma$ bounds a compact region disjoint from $B_1$, it will be called outlying. \\ In pioneering work \cite{huisken1996definition}, G.~Huisken and S.-T.~Yau have shown that an end that is $C^4$-asymptotic to Schwarzschild with positive mass is foliated by stable constant mean curvature spheres.
+This foliation detects fundamental physical quantities associated with the initial data set such as the ADM mass and the Hamiltonian center of mass.
+Moreover, they have shown that the leaves of the foliation are the only stable constant mean curvature spheres of their respective mean curvature within large classes of competing surfaces.
 The original characterization of the leaves in \cite{huisken1996definition} has been sharpened by J.~Qing and G.~Tian in \cite{qing2007uniqueness}, by S.~Brendle and the first-named author in \cite{brendle2014large}, and by A.~Carlotto, O.~Chodosh, and the first-named author in \cite{mineffectivePMT}.
 The optimal uniqueness result for large stable constant mean curvature spheres in asymptotically Schwarzschild initial data sets has recently been obtained by O.~Chodosh and the first-named author \cite{chodosh2017global,chodosh2019far}. \\ The characterization of the leaves of the foliation as the unique solutions of the isoperimetric problem for large volumes has been established by H.~Bray in \cite{bray1997penrose} for exact Schwarzschild (\ref{schwarzschild initial data}) and by J.~Metzger and the first-named author in \cite{isostructure, eichmair2013unique} for initial data asymptotic to Schwarzschild.
-In fact, these optimal global uniqueness results for large isoperimetric surfaces hold for asymptotically flat manifolds with positive mass, in particular for the examples constructed by A.~Carlotto and R.~Schoen in \cite{carlotto2016localizing}, as has recently been shown by O.~Chodosh, Y.~Shi, H.~Yu, and the first-named author in \cite{CESY} and by H.~Yu in \cite{Yu:2020}. \\ A different approach to obtain surfaces that are well adapted to the ambient geometry is to maximize the Hawking mass under a suitable geometric constraint.
+In fact, these optimal global uniqueness results for large isoperimetric surfaces hold for asymptotically flat manifolds with positive mass, in particular for the examples constructed by A.~Carlotto and R.~Schoen in \cite{carlotto2016localizing}, as has recently been shown by O.~Chodosh, Y.~Shi, H.~Yu, and the first-named author in \cite{CESY} and by H.~Yu in \cite{Yu:2020}. \\ A different approach to obtain surfaces that are well-adapted to the ambient geometry is to maximize the Hawking mass under a suitable geometric constraint.
 Here, fixing the area is a natural choice.
 Area-constrained critical points of the Hawking mass are also area-constrained critical points of the Willmore energy

 We refer to such surfaces as area-constrained Willmore surfaces.
 Note that in e.g.~\cite{lamm2011foliations}, such surfaces are said to be of Willmore type.\\ Critical points of the Willmore energy, known as Willmore surfaces, satisfy the Euler-Lagrange equation $-W=0$ where